ahmetgl1/ecommerceCloneProject/README.md

 # ABOUT
  • In this project, the user will be able to create a user with certain information (email - name - surname e.g).
-  It is an e-commerce-like project where you can add your address with address information.
+  It is an e-commerce like project where you can add your address with address information.

  # FEATURES :